DivyaKarnati18/Power-BI-Project--Atliq-Hotels-Hospitality/README.md

 - Focus on customer reviews to further enhance satisfaction.
 - Explore opportunities to increase direct bookings through the hotel's website.
 - General Strategy: Low Occupancy percentages are the primary cause of revenue decline, resulting from fewer bookings.
 Enhance booking rates and adjust ADR dynamically based on city, weekdays, and low-demand days to maximize revenue.

-# Conclusion

-The Power BI analysis has provided valuable insights into AtliQ Grands Hotel's management, offering opportunities for optimization and growth.
-Continuous monitoring of key metrics is essential for sustained success.